finos/perspective/docs/docs/python.md

 `perspective.websocket` expects a Websocket URL where it will send instructions.
 When `open_table` is called, the name to a hosted Table is passed through, and a request is sent through the socket to fetch the Table.
-No actual `Table` instance is passed inbetween the runtimes; all instructions are proxied through websockets.
+No actual `Table` instance is passed between the runtimes; all instructions are proxied through websockets.

 This provides for great flexibility — while `Perspective.js` is full of